taedryn/mesh-citadel/prompt.md

 * update a room's state
 * delete a room (which also deletes messages associated with a room)

+the following rooms must exist, and can't be deleted:

+* Lobby (name can be changed via config file)
+* Mail
+* Aides

-### Authentication and Users Subsystem
+### Users Subsystem

+the users system maintains knowledge about users.  it doesn't deal with authentication or authorization directly, though it provides information that may be used in those systems.

-the authentication subsystem will maintain knowledge and methods for authenticating users.  authentication will involve a username and password combination.  users will be stored in a database, which includes the following information:
+users will be stored in a database, which includes the following
+information:

 * username
 * display name